 When living in Belgium, you do need to register for an ID card and for anyone over the age of 12, this must be carried at all times.

 Kwintessential Language Translation services

 If you’re working in or visiting Belgium and need an experienced translation service Kwintessential can help.
-We offer Dutch, French and German translations, the official languages of Belgium, get in touch today.
+We offer Dutch, French and German translation, the official languages of Belgium, written by certified translators.
+For more information get in touch today.